 Bioidentical Hormone Replacement Therapy

-Lincoln, Nebraska Bioidentical Hormone Replacement Therapy specialist, Tana Kenley, PA-C is driven to educate patients on the importance of hormonal balance.
+Lincoln, Nebraska Bioidentical Hormone Replacement Therapy specialist, John Linder, FNP-C, APRN, is driven to educate patients on the importance of hormonal balance.
 Understanding what hormone therapy is will help you decide if this therapy best addresses your health concerns.

 What is Bioidentical Hormone Replacement Therapy?